SlaveKyra/Hypno-Audio-Player/README.md

 # Hypno-Audio-Player
-A small script i made for me but figured i might share this with you silly little Girls :3
+A small script i made for me but figured i might share this with you silly little Girls :3 Great for Sissys, Bambis, Gooning and whatever usecase you might find for it.

 This script will play your own Hypno audio files randomly during a specified timeframe.
 Great for some enforced hypno sessions. ^-^